-Attorney Eric Hageman represented a family who had lost a son in a tragic car crash.
+Attorney Eric Hageman represented a family who lost their son in a tragic car crash.
 He showed that a speeding truck driver caused the crash and won a large settlement for the family.

-If you or a family member has been involved in a high speed car crash, you know how serious the accident personal injuries can be.
-It is important that the crash victim get the medical attention they need as quickly as possible after an accident.
-Often, the costs for treating accident injuries can be significant.
-High speed accidents can cause brain damage, broken bones, kidney and other organ damage, and many other serious injuries.
+Driving too fast can lead to an accident that leaves victims with serious injuries.
+If you or a family member has been involved in a high-speed car crash, you know how serious the injuries can be.
+It is important that the crash victim gets medical attention as quickly as possible after an accident.
+Often, the costs of treating accident injuries can be significant.
+High-speed accidents can cause many serious injuries, including the following.

 - 55 in locations other than those specified in this section;